Chocorean/authmod/README.md

 	(5, 'coding', 'horror', 'coding-horror@sof.com', '2018-06-12 22:59:09', '2018-06-12 22:59:09', 'https://pbs.twimg.com/profile_images/632821853627678720/zPKK7jql_400x400.png', '2018-06-12 22:59:09', NULL, NULL, 0, '', ''),
 	(6, 'Louis', 'De Funes', 'louis.de-funes@actor.fr', '2018-06-12 22:59:09', '2018-06-12 22:59:09', NULL, '2018-06-12 22:59:09', NULL, 0, 1, '', '');
 ```

+you can use this [calculator](https://www.dailycred.com/article/bcrypt-calculator) to generate a password!

 ### 2. Configuring your IDE
 Follow [this documentation](https://mcforge.readthedocs.io/en/latest/gettingstarted/) to have a functional environment with your preferred IDE!